OphirInstitute/JavaScript-Crash-Course/README.md

 </ol> -->
 </details>
 <details>
-<summary><a href="# Module-03: UNDERSTANDING THE BASICS OF EVENTS AND EVENT HANDLING IN JAVASCRIPT"> Module 3: Understanding the Basics of Events and Event Handling in Javascript</a></summary>
+<summary><a href="#module-3-understanding-the-basics-of-events-and-event-handling-in-javascript"> Module 3: Understanding the Basics of Events and Event Handling in Javascript</a></summary>
 <!-- <ol>
 <li><a href="#introduction-1">Introduction</a></li>
 <li><a href="#basic-solidity-importing-contracts-into-other-contracts">Basic Solidity: Importing Contracts into other Contracts</a></li>